le717/Blocks/Documentation/Tutorial.md

 much figure out how it happened.
 However, not one report has come back about **Blocks** or **Notepad++** breaking the level layout and rendering it unplayable.
 That is why I strongly advise against any use of Notepad for modding.

-Now you may be thinking,
+Now you may be thinking

-> "If Notepad++ doesn't break the levels like Notepad does, then why do I need to use Blocks?
+> "If Notepad++ does not break the levels like Notepad does, then why do I need to use Blocks?"

 Well, there isn't!
 Using **Notepad++** instead of **Blocks** is your choice.
 I myself use **Notepad++** a good amount!
 However, **Blocks** contains safeguards that **Notepad++** does not contain.
 These safeguards help ensure you level layout is valid, and can be used in-game and by others.
 Discussing those safeguards